jrief/django-formset/docs/source/dual-selector.rst

 	        }

-When rendered this widget looks like any other ``DualSelector``-widget, but options in its right panel can be dragged to set their weight:
+When rendered this widget looks like any other ``DualSelector``-widget, but options in its right panel can be dragged to change their order.
+On submission that ordering then is used to set the value of the ``weight`` field in model ``WeightedOpinion``.

 .. django-view:: poll_view
 	:view-function: type('ArticleEditView', (SessionModelFormViewMixin, dual_selector.PollView), {}).as_view(extra_context={'framework': 'bootstrap', 'pre_id': 'poll-result'}, form_kwargs={'auto_id': 'po_id_%s'})